Ram Janmabhoomi: Other places

-Those who believe that Rama was a historic figure, place his birth before 1000 BCE.
-However, the archaeological excavations at Ayodhya have not revealed any settlement before that date.
+Those who believe that Rama was a historic figure, place his birth around 1800 BCE.
+However, the archaeological excavations at Ayodhya have not revealed any significant settlement before 500 BCE.
 Consequently, a number of other places have been suggested as the birthplace of Rama.

 In November 1990, the newly appointed Prime Minister Chandra Shekhar made an attempt to resolve the Ayodhya dispute amicably.
 Towards this objective, he asked Hindu and Muslim groups to exchange evidence on their claims over Ayodhya.
 The panel representing the Muslim organization Babri Masjid Action Committee (BMAC) included R. S. Sharma, D. N. Jha, M. Athar Ali and Suraj Bhan.
 The evidence presented by them included scholarly articles discussing alternative theories about the birthplace of Rama.
 These sources mentioned 8 different possible birthplaces, including a site other than Babri Masjid in Ayodhya, Nepal and Afghanistan.
 One author – M. V. Ratnam – claimed that Rama was Ramses II, a pharaoh of ancient Egypt.

 In his 1992 book Ancient geography of Ayodhya, historian Shyam Narain Pande argued that Rama was born around present-day Herat in Afghanistan.
 In 1997, Pande presented his theory in the paper "Historical Rama distinguished from God Rama" at the 58th session of the Indian History Congress in Bangalore.
 In 2000, Rajesh Kochhar similarly traced the birthplace of Rama to Afghanistan, in his book The Vedic People: Their History and Geography.
 According to him, the Harriud river of Afghanistan is the original "Sarayu", and Ayodhya was located on its banks.

 In 1998, archaeologist Krishna Rao put forward his hypothesis about Banawali being Rama's birthplace.
 Banawali is an Harappan site located in the Haryana state of India.
 Rao identified Rama with the Sumerian king Rim-Sin I and his rival Ravana with the Babylonian king Hammurabi.
 He claimed to have deciphered Indus seals found along the Sarasvati rivers, and found the words "Rama Sena" (Rim-Sin) and "Ravani dama" on those seals.
 He rejected Ayodhya as the birthplace of Rama, on the grounds that Ayodhya and other Ramayana sites excavated by B. B. Lal do not show evidence of settlements before 1000 BCE.
 He also claimed that the writers of the later epics and the Puranas got confused because the ancient Indo-Aryans applied their ancient place names to the new place names as they migrated eastwards.